KevinGfox/Diagnosis_app/README.md

 **Kevin GOUPIL**
 - [LinkedIn](https://www.linkedin.com/in/kevin-goupil/)

-We, a dynamic duo of data scientists, bring a unique blend of expertise to our projects.
+We are dynamic duo of data scientists, bring a unique blend of expertise to our projects.
 Our passion and commitment drive us to showcase and elevate our capabilities through innovative and impactful initiatives in the world of data science.

+## Notebooks

+You can find the different notebooks for our project
+- Colab_Bert
+- Colab_EDA
+- Colab_huggingface_deployement

 ## Model Performance Metrics
 For detailed performance metrics, refer to the "Model Details & Evaluations" tab within the app.